 The heartwood of American Cherry varies from rich red to reddish brown and will darken on exposure to light.
 In contrast, the sapwood is creamy white.
 Cherry can be supplied steamed, to darken sapwood or left un-steamed.
 The wood has a fine uniform straight grain, smooth texture, and may naturally contain brown pith flecks and small pockets.

-Physical and Mechanical Properties: The wood of medium density with good wood bending properties.
+Physical and Mechanical Properties: Wood of medium density with good wood bending properties.
 It has low stiffness, medium strength and shock resistance.

 Working Properties: Cherry is easy to machine.
-It nails and glues well and when sanded, stained and polished, It produces and excellent smooth finish.
-It dries fairly quickly with moderately large shrinkage, but is dimentionally stable after kilning.
+It nails and glues well and when sanded, stained and polished, it produces an excellent smooth finish.
+It dries fairly quickly with moderately large shrinkage, but is dimensionally stable after kilning.

 GET A QUOTE